-- Placement in Wetland A (entire wetland impact) - Placement in west of Wetland A (approach as per LEDPA criteria and analysis)
+- Placement in yard debris/turf farm area (too small, sediment must be hauled away) - Placement in Wetland A (entire wetland impact) - Placement in west of Wetland A (approach as per LEDPA criteria and analysis)

 Ultimately, the project selected the alternative utilizing sediment dredging and placement of sediment bags on upland west of Wetland A. The alternative placing sediment bags in Wetland A has a significantly higher wetland impact, so it was not selected after discussions with regulatory agencies.
 See Appendix D for complete LEDPA alternative analysis (July 2024).